kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 ## Suggested solution

-The Connector service (CS) is deployed as a central components:
+The Connector service (CS) is deployed as a central component:

   - CS is deployed as a global component in case someone is using multiple Kuma clusters and one of them is kind of central one.
   - CS is exposing a secured connection for requesting client certificates which are signed with root CA.
   - CS is exposing a secured connection for requesting server certificates which are signed with root CA and deployed into Kyma runtime.
-  - The client certificate allows trusted connection to the central Kyma cluster where App Registry is stored.
+  - The client certificate allows a trusted connection to the central Kyma cluster where App Registry is stored.
-  - The client certificate allows trusted connection to the Kyma runtime where server certificate is delivered.
+  - The client certificate allows a trusted connection to the Kyma runtime where the server certificate is delivered.
-  - The server certificate allows trusted connection to central Kyma cluster.
+  - The server certificate allows a trusted connection to central Kyma cluster.
+  - In the case of standalone Kyma cluster, the Connector service is deployed locally and works in the same manner.